 TheFork supports you in your fight against no-shows

 No-shows are a real annoyance for restaurateurs.
 And with good reason, they can represent a loss of income ranging from 5 to 20%*, depending on the type of restaurant.
-TheFork, as #1 Restaurant Booking Platform in Europe with a leading presence in Australia, has a good overview of markets’ fluctuation and customers habits.
+As Australia and Europe's leading booking app, TheFork has a good overview of markets’ fluctuation and customers habits.

 Now, let's see how TheFork can support you fight against no-shows.